rcaos/Swift-Concurrency-Demo/README.md

-This repository contains a collection of tiny examples that demonstrate the new concurrency features introduced in the Swift programming language starting from Swift 5.5 in 2021.
+This repository contains a variety of examples, each focusing on different aspects of Swift's concurrency features.

 These examples are designed to help you understand and utilize Swift's concurrency APIs effectively.

 ## Examples
-The repository contains a variety of examples, each focusing on different aspects of Swift's concurrency features.
 Some of the examples you'll find include:

 - Use built in apis like URLSession
 - Convert your callbacks (completion handlers) to async-await